OceanTw/OceanPractice/README.md

-# 🛡️ OceanSkyblock
+# ☁️ Hercules

-A Skyblock plugin that replicates a big server's Skyblock minigame
+The Practice plugin for Aether.rip

 ## Information
 This plugin is not done yet, if you want to join the development, DM "oceaning" on Discord